michaelstalker/ad-fontes/README.md

 initdb pg
 createdb ad_fontes
 ```
 You should only have to do that once.
+Commands on Linux may be differnt than what I listed above.

 Then, start Postgres:
 ```